 Today, Evolve Daily shares five tips to go from good to great in boxing.

 The knockouts will come, but especially as a beginner in this sport your primary focus should be tightening up your technique.
-By having sound technique, you ensure yourself that you are maximizing the potential behind each punch.
+By having sound technique, you ensure that you are maximizing the potential behind each punch.

 Every martial artist will tell you that there is always some area of your game that you can improve upon.
 Whether that’s making your punches shorter, or better selling your feints, technique is the most important thing you should enhance as a fighter.